Got a great idea? We want to help it take flight.

 - Are you working with any advisers or mentors?

-One-person teams are eligible, but Angel Oregon investors like to see more than just a single entrepreneur involved in an Early Stage Start-Up Company, as well as advisers/mentors involved who add relevant experience/expertise.
+Angel Oregon investors like to see more than just a single entrepreneur involved in an Early Stage Start-Up Company and advisers/mentors involved who add relevant experience/expertise.

 - Do you have a good conceptual view of your go-to-market strategy?